 “At Cisco, we’ve created curator roles to build pathways — such as leadership or professional skills — to help enable the ecosystem.”
 This required transitioning over roles that had traditionally focused on content creation, an ongoing process that Clark notes has been challenging at times.
 But it has been an undeniable benefit to the company and visibly increased efficiency.

-Cisco had once relied on what Clark called a competency model, which the organization found difficult to explain, maintain, and measure.
+Cisco had once relied on a competency model, which the organization found difficult to explain, maintain, and measure.
 They’ve since shifted to a skills-centered strategy to provide visibility and direction in career mobility.

 “We were able to define roles by skills rather than competencies,” says Clark.
 In this process, Cisco was able to map 4,000 job titles to around 200 roles, creating a much simpler system that proved easier to maintain.

 “How we’re using the data is extremely interesting.
 We loaded all the skills that are relevant to each employee’s role within Cisco.
 For instance, someone in a PM position will automatically have the set of PM skills loaded onto their profile.
 When someone logs into their profile for the first time, it is already populated with the skills they have and those they need to build.”
 This gives both the organization and the individual employees transparency into their abilities and the areas in which they need to grow.

 “It’s common to want to ask about ROI, but tying that directly to an L&D strategy is extremely difficult.
 I prefer to examine engagement.”